Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Experiments

-\textbf{Training Details}: Throughout our model training, we use a batch size of 100 and a learning rate (LR) schedule that linearly decreases from initial rate to 0. \textbf{Step 1}: We first train our baseline model using in-domain fully paired data for 40,000 iterations with an initial LR of 0.01; this denoted as `InD' in our Results Tables. \textbf{Step 2}: We fine-tune our model with synthetic data for 15,000 iterations with initial LR of 0.005; this is denoted as `InD + Syn' in our Results Tables. \textbf{Step 3}: We further fine-tune our model with pseudo-label captions, which are generated using our approach, denoted as `InD + Syn + PLB'; We also show results with pseudo-labels from CBS alone, denoted as `InD + Syn + PLC'.
-We fine-tune Step 3 for $N=4$ rounds with initial LR of 0.0025 for first round; we perform trials with two training schedules for this step, denoted as `Sch1' and `Sch2' in our Results Tables; In `Sch1', we run 15,000 iterations in each round with initial LR scaled by 0.5 across rounds.
-In 'Sch2', we run 6,000 iterations in each round with initial LR scaled by 0.8 across rounds. \textbf{Training loss}: In all our experiments, we perform training using cross-entropy loss alone, and do not run CIDEr RL~\cite{rennie2017self,bujimalla2020b}.
-This additional CIDEr RL can be applied on top of our generic approach to further improve CIDEr.
+\textbf{Training Details}: For all the steps in our model training, we use a learning rate (LR) schedule that linearly decreases from initial rate to 0.
+We use a batch size of 100 for training with cross-entropy loss.
+During SCST-F1 training, we use a batch size of 50, beam search with beam size $k=5$ and set $\alpha_1=1$, $\alpha_2=1$, $\alpha_3=1$.
+In \textbf{Step I}, we train our baseline model for 40,000 iterations with an initial LR of 0.01.
+In \textbf{Step II}, we first fine-tune our model with cross-entropy loss for 15,000 iterations with initial LR of 0.005.
+We then fine-tune it using SCST-F1 for 10,000 iterations with initial LR of 0.0125.
+In \textbf{Step III}, we further fine-tune our model using SCST-F1 for $N=4$ rounds with 6,000 iterations in each round.
+We use an initial LR of 0.002 for first round, and scale it by 0.8 across rounds.
+We performed manual hyper-parameter tuning using CIDEr and F1-scores of validation split to set these hyper-parameter values; so, there may be scope to further improve these settings.

+\textbf{Model Checkpoints}: During Steps II and III of our training, we use the validation set scores to save the model checkpoint with the highest out-of-domain CIDEr, while also considering F1-score.
+Specifically, we allow a slight drop (1 point) in out-of-domain CIDEr if the corresponding F1-score is higher.

+\textbf{Inference Details}: We use beam search with beam size $k=5$.
+We do not use CBS during inference to generate the final captions from our PS-NOC.

+\textbf{Caption Post-processing}: We notice that using SCST during training sometimes results in captions that end with the words `in', `a', `with', etc. To improve caption quality, we perform post-processing during SCST-F1 training and inference, and remove such words at the end of the caption.
+We refer to our approach without such post-processing as Soln-1, and the one with the post-processing as Soln-2.
+We used slightly different training schedule for PS-NOC Step III in our Soln-2, compared to Soln-1; these details are provided in Supplemental material.